kuanb/kuanb.github.io/_posts/2015-11-25-revisiting-shape-stop-distance-calcs.md

   return (d * (Math.PI/180));
 };
 {% endhighlight %}
-Shown above is my implementation of the haversine formula in JS for the embedded iframe.
+<small>Shown above is my implementation of the haversine formula in JS for the embedded iframe.
 Note: The radius of the Earth at 40.7 degrees latitude is 6369087 meters.
-Depending on the form you're using, you might instead need the length of one degree of latitude at 40.7 degrees, which is 111048 meters.
+Depending on the form you're using, you might instead need the length of one degree of latitude at 40.7 degrees, which is 111048 meters.</small>

 {% highlight python %}
 def haversine(pt1, pt2):